 Fully redesigned for 2016, with increased interior space, easier wall and roof installation, and many minor updates.
 Comes with complete set of support plans to build on posts, so you have the choice to use two trees, one tree (with posts) or no trees (all posts).

-A treehouse built across two trees, with a total floor area of 64sqft, and an internal floor area of around 39sqft.
-There are four windows and the entrance is via one of the supporting trees, a rope ladder, or a normal ladder.
+Originally designed as a treehouse built across two trees, with a total floor area of 64sqft, and an internal floor area of 41sqft.
+Also included are instructions for building on posts if you don't have suitable trees available.
+There are five windows and the entrance is via one of the supporting trees, a rope ladder, or a normal ladder.
 This treehouse would be suited for children as a special hideaway, or as a fully functioning office set in a secluded and inspiring location.
-The deck is covered to keep it dry in rainy weather.
-Over 36 pages you are taken through every step to create this structure, all written with a beginner in mind.
+The deck is covered to keep it dry in rainy weather and to provide summer shade.
+Over 37 pages you are taken through every step to create this structure, all written with a beginner in mind.
 There are no complicated techniques to learn, no tricky joints to master and all the materials are readily available.

-- 64sqft floor space, of which 39sqft is enclosed
+- 64sqft floor space, of which 41sqft is enclosed

 - Tree-friendly design

-- Four windows allow plenty of light inside
+- Five windows allow plenty of light inside

 - Covered deck surrounded by railings